chrismeserole/gbNgram/README.md

 [Google Ngrams](https://books.google.com/ngrams) are a popular way to show how the usage of specific terms has changed over time.

-This package calls Google Ngrams from within R. It has two functions: `ngram()`, which fetches the underlying data for a single Google Ngram, and `ngram_group()`, which fetches and combines the underlying data for multiple Google Ngrams. `ngram_group` makes it possible to chart joint frequencies in a way that is robust to subtle linguistic shifts over time.
+This package calls Google Ngrams from within R. It has two functions: `ngram()`, which fetches the underlying data for a single Google Ngram, and `ngram_group()`, which fetches and combines the underlying data for multiple Google Ngrams.

+Significantly, `ngram_group` makes it possible to chart joint frequencies in a way that is robust to subtle linguistic shifts over time.

 ### ngram()